Nancledra

-Nancledra or Nancledrea is a village in west Cornwall, England, UK.
+Nancledra or Nancledrea (Nanskledri, meaning Kledri's valley) is a village in west Cornwall, England, UK.
 It is three miles (5 km) south of St Ives and four miles (6.5 km) north-northeast of Penzance.
 Nancledra is a small village with a population of around 150.
 The village is in Towednack civil parish in the former mining area of Penwith peninsula.